PJaros/menu_pdf/readme.md

 # Menu -> PDF

-Generates menu pdf for a weekly overview what is going to be cooked forlunch and dinner.
+Generates menu pdf for a weekly overview what is going to be cooked for lunch and dinner.

 ## Current state